baseonballs/mpower-sitedocs/site-docs/mathematics/critical-thinking/cognition/pillars-of-cognition.md

 ## **2. Attention**

-**Attention** is the cognitive process of focusing on specific stimuli or tasks while ignoring others.
+**Attention[^2]** is the cognitive process of focusing on specific stimuli or tasks while ignoring others.
 It is essential for processing information effectively and efficiently.

 - **Selective Attention**: This involves focusing on one particular stimulus or task while excluding others.
 For example, concentrating on a conversation in a noisy room requires selective attention.